prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 623 + 'px'}} src={CheckpointSyncAbsent} />

 This sync process can take a long time.
-Checkpoint sync lets you skip over the majority of the beacon chain's history, piggybacking off of a trusted peer node to instead sync from a recently finalized checkpoint:
+Checkpoint sync speeds things up by telling your beacon node to piggyback off of a trusted peer node, skipping over the majority of the beacon chain's history and syncing from a recently finalized checkpoint:

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 635 + 'px'}} src={CheckpointSyncPresent} />